 To be eligible for Police Now's national graduate programmes, you must:

 - be a British citizen or have lived in the UK for the last three years

 - have indefinite leave to remain and work in the UK

-- be predicted or already achieved a 2:1 degree or equivalent
+- be predicted or already have achieved a 2:1 degree or equivalent